AssTractionHero/cytube/docs/cytube-3-user-guide.md

     Action | Description
     -------|------------
-Play: | Immediately jump to this playlist item and begin playing.
+Play | Immediately jump to this playlist item and begin playing.
-Queue Next: | Move this video to the next slot after the currently playing video.
+Queue Next | Move this video to the next slot after the currently playing video.
-Make Temporary / Permanent: | Toggle whether this video will be automatically removed from the playlist after playing once.
+Make Temporary / Permanent | Toggle whether this video will be automatically removed from the playlist after playing once.
-Delete: | Remove this item from the playlist.
+Delete | Remove this item from the playlist.

 ### Poll area
 The poll area allows moderators to conduct polls.
 When a moderator opens a poll, a poll box will be added to the poll area.
 Each option in the poll has a button next to it for users to select that option.
 Each IP address can vote only once, and your vote is cleared when you leave the page.